-NOTE: Iowa did not couple with the bonus depreciation provisions allowed for federal tax purposes for the 2012 tax year.
+NOTE: Iowa did not couple with the federal 50% bonus depreciation provisions for assets acquired in 2013.

-Effective with the enactment of Senate File 106 on February 14, 2013, Iowa tax provisions are coupled with federal provisions retroactive to January 1, 2012 in the areas listed below.
+Effective with the enactment of Senate File 106 on February 14, 2013, Iowa tax provisions are coupled with federal provisions for the 2013 tax year in the areas listed below.

 For Individual Income Tax Filers Only:

 - Deduction of Educator Expenses

 - Tuition and Fees Deduction for Higher Education

 - Election to Deduct State Sales/Use Tax as an Itemized Deduction in lieu of State Income Tax

 - Treatment of mortgage insurance premiums as qualified residence interest

 - Tax Free Distribution from an IRA to Certain Charities for Individuals 70½ and Older